Good Delivery Rules

 iii.
 Quality Assurance rules.

-(ii) and (iii) collectively referred to as the Rules.
+(ii) and (iii) together with this Rulebook, collectively referred to as the Rules.

 Each specific Rule (R), where appropriate, is followed by Guidance (G) to provide further clarification in support of the Rule.
 Failure to observe the Guidance can also potentially impact a Refiner’s Good Delivery status.